Prime Minister of India

 - Medical facilities, 14 secretarial staff, office expenses against actual expenditure, six domestic executive-class flight tickets, and unlimited

-- Free train travels for the first five years.
+- The free train travels for the first five years.

 - SPG cover for one year.